Linda enjoys reading, learning, and writing about different things. She enjoys sharing her love of writing, history, and crafts with others.

 Nellie Bly Early Years

-Nellie Bly was born in 1864 in Cochran Mills, Pennsylvania at a time when women were expected to stay at home, have babies, and take care of their men.
+Nellie Bly was born in 1864 in Cochran Mills, Pennsylvania at a time when women were expected to stay at home, have babies, take care of their men and be happy doing that.
 Women had very few rights at that time, little education and they rarely had good career choices.
 Nellie was born into a large family of fifteen.
 Her father had ten children before he married Nellie’s mother, who then gave birth to another five children.
 Nellie was named Elizabeth Jane but was also nicknamed “Pink or Pinky”.
 Later when she began her career as a newspaper woman, she changed her name to Nellie Bly as her pen name.
 Nellie’s father died when she was six years old and the family fell into hard times.
 Her mother remarried but it is said that her new husband was abusive.
-Sometime later her mother divorced the stepfather leaving Nellie and her mother to support them by operating a boarding house just outside of Pittsburgh.
+Sometime later her mother divorced the stepfather leaving Nellie and her mother to support the family by operating a boarding house just outside of Pittsburgh.

 Nellie had wanted to become a teacher and briefly attended the Indiana Normal School, now know as Indiana University of Pennsylvania.
 However, the family’s finances forced her to give up her teaching dream.
-It was at this time that Nellie left school to help her mother run the boarding house.
+It was at this time that Nellie left school to help her mother run the boarding house but she still had dreams of what she wanted to do with her own life.

 Nellie Begins Her Career as a Reporter

 In 1887 Nellie decided it was time to move to New York where she took a job at The New York World paper as a reporter.
 Her first real assignment with the New York World paper was to go undercover as an insane girl to the Blackwell Island mental institute.
 How many of us would willing have ourselves committed to an insane asylum?
 Not very many of us I am sure.
 Here she spent ten days living locked up with insane women.
 She saw and experienced everything that a truly insane person would experience.
 As a result, she wrote a series of articles exposing the mental health facility and she was able to bring about awareness for the mentally insane and instigate an investigation into Blackwell Island.
 This brought about much needed reforms for mental health institutions.
-I recently saw the movie “Ten Days in a Mad House”.
+Her story of her time in the mad house later became the movie, “Ten Days in a Mad House”.
 It was an awesome movie but I believe it was rather dramatized as they tend to do with movies.

 Some of the reforms that were brought about by Nellie's daring venture into Blackwell Island institute for the mentally insane included: